 Most of the examples of God executing his judgment occur in the Old Testament.
-The Old Testament, not surprisingly, which certainly seems to be a "bloody" book with its regular references to blood being shed either by animals (through sacrificial offering of animals) or by humans.
+This is hardly surprising, given its regular references to blood being shed either by animals (through sacrificial offering of animals) or by humans.
 Below is a list of individuals (sometimes two at one time) whom God kills due to their sins.

 Lot's wife was executed by being immediately turned into a pillar of salt when she disobeyed the command to not view the destruction of Sodom and Gomorrah (Genesis 19:17, 26).
 She is the first person in the Bible named as receiving the death penalty from God.

-Er, the firstborn child of the patriarch Judah, was put to death by God for his unspecified wickedness (Genesis 38:7).
+Er, the firstborn child of the patriarch Judah, was put to death by the Eternal for his unspecified wickedness (Genesis 38:7).
 Onan, the second son of Judah, was executed for refusing to fulfill his duty to produce children with his dead brother's widow (Genesis 38:8 - 9).

 Phinehas and Hophni, sons of Eli the High Priest, served as priests at the tabernacle in Shiloh.
 They took advantage of their authority by coercing those who came to offer an animal sacrifice to give them whatever part of the beast they demanded (1Samuel 2:12 - 17).
 They also had illicit sex with some of the women who came to worship (1Samuel 2:22).